normalsql/normalsql/README.md

 }
 ```

-Your application would look something like this:
+Your application will look something like this:

 ```java
 Connection conn = DriverManager.getConnection( ... );

 GetPeopleOlderThan select = new GetPeopleOlderThan( conn );

 select.setAgeGT( 21 );

 GetPeopleOlderThanResultSet rs = select.execute();